-The View Memory Map dialog constructs the memory map corresponding to various masters in the SmartDesign component and displays it hierarchically in a tree format.
-To open the dialog box, right-click anywhere on the SmartDesign canvas and choose the option View Memory Map.
-Alternatively, right-click on any bus core instance in the canvas and choose the option View Memory Map, or click the View Memory Map icon in the toolbar at the top of the canvas 🚟
+The View Memory Map dialog constructs the memory map corresponding to various masters in the SmartDesign component and displays the hierarchy in a tree format.
+To open the dialog box, right-click anywhere on the SmartDesign canvas and select View Memory Map.
+Alternatively, right-click on any bus core instance in the canvas and select View Memory Map, or click the View Memory Map icon in the toolbar at the top of the canvas 🚅

 Figure 3-16.
-View Memory Map dialog box
+View Memory Map Dialog Box

-This dialog box shows the memory map starting from a master in your design to peripherals connected through bus and bridge cores hierarchically.
+This dialog box shows the memory map starting from a master in the design to peripherals connected through bus and bridge cores hierarchically.
 There can be various types of bus and bridge cores in the hierarchy between the master and the peripherals.